astrotars/the-stream-android/README.md

 }
 ```

 This method sanitizes the incoming chat name, and creates it via the Stream `client`.
-We set the type of channel (`channel_livestream`), channel name and image.
+We set the type of channel (`channel_livestream`), channel name, and image.

 And that's it!
 We now have a fully functioning small social application that allows direct and group chat.